 - By Air – As with many other states, there are no Georgia state laws related to scattering ashes from the air (by airplane, helicopter, etc.).
 However, federal aviation laws prohibit dropping any objects from the air that can potentially harm people or damage property (i.e. an urn or other container).
 Ashes are considered harmless and are okay to be released from the air.

-What Do You Use to Scatter Ashes?
+What Do You Use to Scatter Ashes in Georgia?

 With the significant increase in the amount of people choosing cremation and growing interest in scattering ashes, many new urns and memorial options have recently been developed for this purpose.
 Some of the more popular ones are highlighted below: